Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Results

 \subsection{Model behavior using noisy data}

-We now analyze the sensitivity of the model to noisy data.
-It is an important problem in geomechanics and structural mechanics, because observations or measurements collected in situ are often noisy.
+We now analyze the sensitivity of the model to noisy data as it is an important problem in tunnelling where in-situ measurements are often noisy \cite{guayacan2026lessons}.
 To assess the robustness of the model, synthetic heteroscedastic Gaussian noise was added to the displacement data.
 The noisy data $\tilde{\mathbf{u}}$ were generated as:

 where $\mathbf{u}$ denotes the true displacement vector and $\alpha$ controls the noise amplitude.
 In this work, $\alpha$ was set to 0.05, 0.10, and 0.15 to simulate noise levels of 5\%, 10\%, and 15\%, respectively.